1917 |

 electromechanical rotor machine, produced by

-Hagelin was the advanced HX-63.
+Hagelin, was the advanced HX-63.
 The HX-63 had 9

-rotors with 41 circuits of which the surplus
+rotors with 41 circuits, of which the surplus

 wires were looped back on the outside (somewhat

-be rearranged and the rotors performed irregular
+rearranged, and the rotors performed irregular

 movements similar to the pinwheels on the C-52